T341/100-days-of-code/r1-log.md

 ### R1D16
 Today I worked on updating my GitHub repositories.
 I had to make a few changes in order to transfer files from CodePen to GitHub.

+### R1D17
+Today I did more work on my freeCodeCamp protfolio project.
+I a took a couple of steps back and started working on an older forked copy of my project.
+I made a few mistakes and felt like it would be better to rebuild.

+### R1D18
+Today I continued with my freeCodeCamp protfolio project.
+I'm a little under the wather today and did a minimal amount of work.

+### R1D19